A ROS multi-ontology references services: OWL reasoners and application prototyping issues: System's Architecture

 Figure \ref{fig:arch} shows a schematic representation of ARMOR.
-It interfaces the OWL API\footnote{\url{http://owlapi.sourceforge.net/}} through the Java-based Multi Ontology References library (AMOR).
-Then, ARMOR exposes AMOR functionalities as a service to ROS-based architectures, relying on the support for Java in ROS (ROSJava\footnote{\url{https://github.com/rosjava}}).
-ARMOR messages have been designed to accommodate all OWL2 functionalities.
+It interfaces the OWL API \cite{OWL} and reasoners through the Java-based Multi Ontology References library (AMOR).
+Then, ARMOR exposes AMOR functionalities as a service to ROS-based architectures, relying on the support for Java in ROS (ROSJava\footnote{\url{https://github.com/rosjava}.}).
+ARMOR messages have been designed to accommodate all OWL functionalities.
 Nevertheless, we have implemented only an exhaustive subset of those features so far (i.e., only common \textit{run-time} operations).
 Indeed, ontology managers are not distributed across satellite components of a ROS architecture.
 Instead, dedicated components are in charge of management, while others only provide knowledge axioms, possibly at run-time.
-With ARMOR, it is possible to \emph{inject} in the service other symbolic procedures, extending the semantics already provided by AMOR.
-Static descriptions can be defined with dedicated software, e.g., Prot\'eg\'e\footnote{\url{http://protege.stanford.edu/}}.
+With ARMOR, it is possible to \emph{inject} in the service procedure managing symbols from a centralized perspective, based on the functionalities provided by AMOR.
+Nevertheless, complex static representations can always be defined also off-line with dedicated software, e.g., Prot\'eg\'e\footnote{\url{http://protege.stanford.edu}.}.